Bachelor’s Degree Requirements

 Application for Graduation, Graduation Evaluation and Diploma:

-Undergraduate students must file an Application for Bachelor’s Degree and Diploma (approved by the major department) with Undergraduate Degree Services in the Office of Admissions and Records before they can be officially evaluated for graduation.
+Undergraduate students must file an Application for Bachelor’s Degree and Diploma with Undergraduate Degree Services in the Office of Admissions and Records before they can be officially evaluated for graduation.